-Although successive major internal renovations have Authenticity substantially altered the internal layout, some original features remain, such as the patterned floor tiles and ceiling mouldings.
-Exterior of the building is largely intact, although the east end of the building has been reconstructed with concrete buttresses added due to the major landslide damage in 1966.
-Also, part of the verandah on the ground floor has been enclosed to meet the current use but could be reversible when required.
+Although successive major internal renovations have Authenticity substantially altered the internal layout, some original features such as the patterned floor tiles and ceiling mouldings, still The exterior of the building is largely intact, although the east end of the building has been reconstructed with concrete buttresses added due to the severe landslide damage in 1966.
+Also, part of the verandah on the ground floor has been enclosed to meet the current use but could be restored when required.

-Eliot Hall is one of the oldest structures on the University Rarity campus.
-Also, it is the earliest purpose-built university student residential hall built in Western style and blended with Chinese features that still remains in Hong Kong, reflecting the vision of the University.
+May Hall is one of the oldest structures on the University Rarity campus.
+Also, it is one of the earliest purpose-built university student residential halls built in Western style and blended with Chinese features that still remains in Hong Kong, reflecting the education vision of the University.

-As one of the purpose-built and the oldest student Social Value & residential halls of the University, Eliot Hall served as an Local Interest imperative venue to provide informal education to students and to cultivate the renowned hall culture of the University.
-Its social value is enhanced due to the change of its usage from a student residential hall to a gymnasium which more students and staff of the University would have more connection to it.
-Besides, being one of the historic buildings with rich variety of architectural elements on the University campus, Eliot Hall has long been the well-known landmark which attracts visitors for appreciation.
+As one of the purpose-built and one of the oldest student Social Value residential halls of the University, May Hall served as an imperative & Local Interest venue to provide informal education for students and to nurture the renowned hall culture of the University.
+Besides, being one of the historic buildings with rich variety of architectural elements on the University campus, May Hall has long been the well-known landmark which attracts visitors for appreciation.

-Eliot Hall, together with the other historic buildings Group Value situated in the University, such as the Main Building (本部大樓) (the exterior of which is declared monument), University Hall (\pm 學堂) (the exterior of which is declared monument), Hung Hing Ying Building (孔慶榮樓) (the exterior of which is declared monument), Tang Chi Ngong Building (鄧志昂樓) (the exterior of which is declared monument), May Hall (梅堂) (Grade 1) and Fung Ping Shan Building (馮平山樓) (Grade 1), undoubtedly form a strong cultural environment providing an academic ambience.
-Other historic buildings in the vicinity, such as King's College (英皇書院) (declared monument), Bungalow of West Point Filters (西環濾水廠平房) (Grade 1), Senior Staff Quarters of Elliot Pumping Station and Filters (抽水站及濾水 廠高級職員宿舍) (Grade 2), etc., also depict the historical and socio-cultural development of the territory.
+May Hall, together with the other historic buildings situated Group Value in the University, such as the Main Building (本部大樓) (the exterior of which is declared monument), University Hall (大學堂) (the exterior of which is declared monument), Hung Hing Ying Building (孔慶 獎 樓) (the exterior of which is declared monument), Tang Chi Ngong Building (鄧志昂樓) (the exterior of which is declared monument), Eliot Hall (儀禮堂) (Grade 1) and Fung Ping Shan Building (馮平山樓) (Grade 1), undoubtedly form a strong cultural environment providing an academic ambience.
+Other historic buildings in the surrounding areas, such as King's College (英皇書院) (declared monument), Bungalow of West Point Filters (西環濾水廠平房) (Grade 1), Senior Staff Quarters of Elliot Pumping Station and Filters (抽水站及濾水廠高級職 員宿舍) (Grade 2), etc., also depict the historical and socio-cultural development of the territory.